jimmywoo1/Summer-Sales/README.md

-# End to End Data Science Project on the Summer Sales Dataset: Factors Affecting Merchang Income
+# Summer Sales Dataset: Factors Affecting Merchang Income

 The goal of this project is to complete an end-to-end data science project on the [Sales of summer clothes in E-commerce Wish dataset](https://www.kaggle.com/jmmvutu/summer-products-and-sales-in-ecommerce-wish).